reachme1212/plotlydiploy/README.md

-# plotlydiploy
+#Belly Button Biodiversity analysis
+#html ,javascript, plotly

 **Overview of the analysis:**

-In this challenge I am helping a microbiologist named 'Rosa', Rosa's hypothesis is human belly button carry particular type of bacteria that can synthesize protein in a way that taste like beef(not to worry microbes in human navel are harmless), Rosa is trying to identify that single bacterium among the large sample, so they can collaborate with a manufacturer to create synthetic beef from human body bacteria's .
+In this challenge I am helping a microbiologist named 'Rosa', Rosa's hypothesis is human belly button carry particular type of bacteria that can synthesize protein in a way that taste like beef (not to worry microbes in human navel are harmless), Rosa is trying to identify that single bacterium among the large sample, so they can collaborate with a manufacturer to create synthetic beef from human body bacteria.

 In the past scientists took cells from a cow and, at an institute in the Netherlands, turned them into strips of muscle that they combined to make a patty.
 Prof Mark Post, of Maastricht University, the scientist behind the burger, remarked: "It's a very good start."

 **Dashboard Details:**